tang-amy/GeisingerLab/TnSeq_Processing/circos_plot/circos_README.md

 # Data Visualization Using Circos
 ## Installation
-This user guide is based on the documentation provided by circos: http://circos.ca/documentation/tutorials/configuration/installation/.
+This user guide is based on the [documentation](http://circos.ca/documentation/tutorials/configuration/installation/) provided by circos.
 However, the official documentation is a bit complicated and hard to follow, which is why I wrote this user guide.
 ### Installing Circos
 Circos is a command line tool (e.g. no GUI) and is perl based.
 It would be easier to run it on a mac computer (or linux).
 If you are using Mac OS, perl is most likely pre-installed (see Installing Perl Dependencies for detail).